Devrim Yakut: Life and career

 Yakut graduated from Ankara University DTCF Theatre Department in 1992.
 She first studied theatre theories and then acting in the DTCF Theatre Department.
 She joined the Adana State Theatre as an actress in 1994 and worked there until 2003.
-She subsequently founded the Adana Theatre Workshop.
+Subsequently, she founded the Adana Theatre Workshop.
 In addition to acting, she also worked as a producer and instructor in this institution.
 She was appointed to Ankara State Theatre in 2003.
 In 2005, she started teaching basic acting at Ankara University DTCF Theatre Department.
 She worked as the deputy director of the Ankara State Theatre in 2007, and the director of the Ankara State Theatre in 2007–2008.
 Between 2006 and 2007, she joined the Aysa Production Theatre as a guest actress with the play Kocasını Pişiren Kadın.
 She subsequently taught acting in the master's program at Bahçeşehir University and later at Das Das Academy.
 Since late 2000s, she has appeared in various films and TV productions.

 In addition to acting, In 2021, her first book Aklımın Aynalı Çarşısı was published.